Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Representative results

 \subsection{BOW phase}

-The quantum phase diagram of the half-filled EHM illustrates competition among on-site repulsion $U$, nearest-neighbor interaction $V$ and electron transfer $t$.
+The quantum phase diagram of the half-filled EHM illustrates competition among $U$, $V$ and $t$.
 As predicted by Nakamura~\cite{nakamurauv}, intermediate $U$ leads to a narrow bond-order-wave (BOW) phase with a finite singlet-triplet gap $E_{ST}$ and doubly degenerate singlet ground state.
 Ongoing studies discuss BOW properties of the EHM and related models~\cite{mkumar2009} with other intersite interactions in Eq.~\ref{eq:EHM_ham}.
 The quantum critical points $V_s$ and $V_c$ at the BOW boundaries are estimated in finite systems using level crossing~\cite{kumaruv}.
-For constant $U < 7$ and $N = 4p$, the EHM has $E_{ST}(4p) = E_\sigma(4p)$ at $V_s(4p) < U/2$, where $E_\sigma(4n)$ is the gap between the lowest two singlets, and $E_\sigma(4p) = E_J(4p)$ at $V_c(4p) > U/2$, where $E_J(4p)$ is the gap to the lowest singlet with opposite electron-hole symmetry to the ground state.
+For constant $U < 7$ and $N = 4p$, the EHM has $E_{ST}(4p) = E_\sigma(4p)$ at $V_s(4p) < U/2$, where $E_\sigma(4p)$ is the gap between the lowest two singlets, and $E_\sigma(4p) = E_J(4p)$ at $V_c(4p) > U/2$, where $E_J(4p)$ is the gap to the lowest singlet with opposite electron-hole symmetry to the ground state.
 The weak size dependence of the critical points allows accurate extrapolation to the thermodynamic limit as discussed~\cite{nomura1992,mkumar2015} for the quantum critical point $J_2/J_1 = 0.2241$ of the spin chain, Eq.~\ref{eq:j1j2}.

-Sirker et al. reported~\cite{sirker2007} a comprehensive TMRG study of the thermodynamics of the half-filled EHM, including $U = 4$ and variable $V$.
+Glocke et al. reported~\cite{sirker2007} TMRG results for the half-filled EHM at $U = 4$ and variable $V$.
 They find $V_c = 2.165$, fully consistent with level crossing, and note that thermodynamics does not determine $V_s = 2.02 \pm 0.06$ accurately.
 The charge gap $E_J(V)$ vanishes at the boundary $V_c$ between the BOW and the charge-density-wave (CDW) phases.
 Level crossing returns $V_s \sim 1.86$ for the Kosterlitz-Thouless transition where an exponentially small $E_{ST}(V)$ opens.
-We compare below ED/DMRG results for $\chi(T)$ for $U = 4$ and variable $V$ with TMRG results in Fig. 13 of Ref.~\onlinecite{sirker2007}.
+We compare below ED/DMRG results for $\chi(T)$ at $U = 4$ and variable $V$ with TMRG results in Fig. 13 of Ref.~\citenum{sirker2007}.

 Fig~\ref{fig12} shows $\chi(T,N)$ of gapped models: $V = 2.20$ in the upper panel is just above $V_c$ while $V = 2.15$ in the lower panel is in the BOW phase.
 The points indicate the merging of $\chi(T,N)$ for $N = 4p$, $4p + 2$ using DMRG for $N \geq 14$ and ED for $N = 8$, 10 and 12.
 Here the strong $4p$, $4p + 2$ dependence is due $E_\sigma(4p) = 0$ at $V_1(4p)$, but there is no such degeneracy for $4p + 2$.
 The roles are reversed for antiperiodic boundary conditions~\cite{kumaruv}, when $E_\sigma(4n+2) = 0$ at $V_1(4p+2)$.
 The thermodynamic limit is reached at $N > 1/E_{ST}$ when finite size effects become small compared to $E_{ST}(V)$.
 The $V = 2.20$ panel shows almost converged $\chi(T,4p)$ at low $T$ at system size $4p = 48$; this is an accurate lower bound on $\chi(T)$ at $V = 2.20$.
 The smaller gap in the $V = 2.15$ panel is evident from the $\chi(T,4p)$ size dependence up to $4p = 64$.
 We estimate that convergence to $\chi(T)$ requires $4p \sim 100$.